When Your Teen Is Feeling Excluded

 You might not know it yet but all kids experience this: You’re not invited to the party.
 Your tween or teen overhears some whispering about a party.
-Sounds like everyone is invited—except your child.
-Your first reaction is disbelief: “Are you sure you were not invited to the party?”
+Sounds like everyone is invited.
+But your child is left out.
+Your first reaction is disbelief: “Are you sure you weren’t invited to the party?”
 With shock and possibly rage, you wonder what you should do.
-In this series of four videos, Dr. Lisa Damour, author of Untangled, explains ways parents can help their teenagers handle the difficult, yet not uncommon, experience of being left out.
+In this series of four videos, Dr. Lisa Damour, author of Untangled, explains ways parents can help their teenagers handle the difficult, yet not uncommon, experience of being left out and feeling excluded.

 Video #1: Should I Call the Other Parent?